jackc/surus/README.md

     User.all_json(columns: [:id, :name, :email], include: {posts: {columns: [:id, :subject]}}) Post.all_json(include: [:forum, :post])

+You can use the json type in migrations.

+    class AddPropertiesToUsers < ActiveRecord::Migration
+      def change
+        add_column :users, :properties, :json
+      end
+    end

 # Benchmarks

 Using PostgreSQL's hstore enables searches to be done quickly in the database.